 But it’s not a two-man show–Judd and Rick have a slew of employees on hand.
 There’s Judd’s strait-laced, over-educated secretary Meg Bardo; slick shyster Leslie Town who dishes out the legal advice, and investigators Nora Gage, who excels at undercover work, and corner-cutting Jeff McCann.
 Who’s having an affair with the firm’s tech whiz Trish Agermeyer.
 Whose husband is also an investigator.
 And so it goes…

-The entire staff were a rainbow collection of attractiveness, all occasionally operating on the fringes of the law, to obtain the necessary outcome.
+The entire staff were a rainbow coalition of attractiveness, all occasionally operating on the fringes of the law, to obtain the necessary outcome.
 Adding to all the promised fun was the fact that most of the staff have their own personal and professional agendas and motivations.
 Including, it seems, a mole who’s actually working for Clay Burgess (Gregg Henry), who’s planning a hostile take over of Judd Risk Management.

 The whole thing was from John McNamara, the man who brought us another of my personal favourites, Vengeance Unlimited.